camillecochener/camillecochener.github.io/index.md

 </p>

 <p>
 In 2016, I obtained an <b><span style="color:#16af9d">Engineering Degree in Statistics and Data Science</span></b> applied to biological and agri-food data from <b><span style="color:#16af9d">Agrocampus Ouest</span></b> in Rennes, France.
 I completed my master thesis at <b><span style="color:#16af9d">Clarins Laboratories</span></b> (Pontoise, France).
 During the internship, I modeled the relationships between consumers' perceptions and instrumental measurements of skin mechanical properties.
+It got an A+ grade.
 My supervisor was Sebastien Lê, professor and researcher in the Department of statistics and computer science of Agrocampus Ouest.
 </p>

 <p>